Qualified doctors Certified medications Online consultation with aftercare

 • Take your time.
 Spending time on foreplay makes sex more pleasurable.
 When you make time for each other and devote more time to foreplay, you’ll notice that it will be easier to get aroused.
 Foreplay isn't purely physical; it helps to prepare the mind for sex.
 It also releases so-called love hormones and reduces cortisol, the primary stress hormone.
 This makes you more relaxed and in the moment, which can lead to more enjoyable sex.

 • Use a lubricant.
 Sex isn't supposed to hurt.
 If you have vaginal dryness, then a lubricant can help prevent discomfort during sexual intercourse.
 A vaginal lubricant will give you temporary moisture to prevent friction, soreness and irritation.
-You can also ask a doctor to prescribe a vaginal oestrogen suppository to reduce vaginal dryness.
+You can also ask a doctor to prescribe a vaginal oestrogen suppository to reduce vaginal dryness

 Sources